syncfusion-content/blazor-docs/blazor/circular-gauge/getting-started-with-web-app.md

 ## Install Syncfusion Blazor CircularGauge and Themes NuGet in the Blazor Web App

-To add **Blazor Circular** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.CircularGauge](https://www.nuget.org/packages/Syncfusion.Blazor.CircularGauge/) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).
+To add **Blazor CircularGauge** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.CircularGauge](https://www.nuget.org/packages/Syncfusion.Blazor.CircularGauge/) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).

 If you select an **Interactive render mode** as `WebAssembly` or `Auto`, you can install the NuGet package in the project any where to add component in Web App.